ajbrookhouse/WSU_PlantBio_ML/Instructions/evaluate.md

 - Click the visually compare button
 - The program will open a few windows showing the raw image and an image with the predicted labels overlayed over the image.
 This way you can visually inspect the performance of the model.

-> Currently this is only implemented for semantic 2D, other types will be added soon.
+> Recently implemented for instance, I will test some more for instance and also models which are 2D, but I think it should work for all of these.